Can a Landlord Deny an Emotional Support Animal?

 Legal Framework for ESAs in Rental Housing

-Overview of the Fair Housing Act
+Overview of the Fair Housing Act (FHA)

 State-Specific Laws and Regulations